HO-COOH/Console/README.md

 # Console

- Simple Windows Console wrapper with easy-to-use APIs and drawing functionality.
-The project is focused on sweet syntax and expressive code.
+ Simple **Windows & Ncurses** Console wrapper with easy-to-use APIs and drawing functionality.
+The project is focused on sweet syntax, without ugly types and pointers nonsense.

+**!Still very early in development!**

 ## Description

 The original implementation was used in [Simple TCP chatroom Client](https://github.com/HO-COOH/CS7850/tree/master/Project/V2).
 And as I was developing that project, I found out that just wrapping up the native Win32 console APIs is far from enough.
 Therefore I make it as a new project.

 ## How to use

 Compile time polymorphism is given higher priority.
 But I tried to make it easy to use.

 **``console`` is a global object that is guaranteed to initialized first before you use, so no need to construct it anymore if you only use one console window**